-Andy Zidron, who won two North Coast Athletic Conference Tournament titles as an assistant and an NCAC regular season championship as a player at Denison University, enters his fourth season as the head coach at The College of Wooster, where he continues to rebuild the program.
+Andy Zidron, who won two North Coast Athletic Conference Tournament titles as an assistant and an NCAC regular season championship as a player at Denison University, enters his fifth season as the head coach at The College of Wooster, where he continues to rebuild the program.

 Prior to Wooster, Zidron spent 14 years associated with Denison University’s consistently successful program, helping the Big Red to eight top-three finishes in the conference standings and a 154-96-24 overall record (.606) during that time.
 With him as an assistant coach, Denison won the NCAC Tournament in both 2006 and 2009, thus receiving the league’s automatic berth into the NCAA Div.
 III Championships field each of those seasons, and recorded eight winning seasons, including an 11-4-3 record in 2013.